Bradfield/algos/graphs/topological-sorting.md

 spoon the mix onto a hot griddle.
 When the pancakes start to bubble you turn them over and let them cook until they are golden brown on the bottom.
 Before you eat your pancakes you are going to want to heat up some syrup.
-Figure 27 &lt;fig\_pancakes&gt; illustrates this process as a graph.
+Figure 27 illustrates this process as a graph.

 ![Figure 27: The Steps for Making Pancakes](Figures/pancakes.png)

 The difficult thing about making pancakes is knowing what to do first.
-As you can see from Figure 27 &lt;fig\_pancakes&gt; you might start by heating the griddle or by adding any of the ingredients to the pancake mix.
+As you can see from Figure 27 you might start by heating the griddle or by adding any of the ingredients to the pancake mix.
 To help us decide the precise order in which we should do each of the steps required to make our pancakes we turn to a graph algorithm